demhademha/tweak-development-guide/chapter-1.md

 2. Open "terminal"
 3. On the device, install openssh (see above for jailbreak specific instructions)
 4. Open settings, > tap the I icon next to the wifi you are connected and remember the IP address, for example, 192.168.0.24 (yours might be different)
-5. Type "ssh root@your IP address"
+5. Type `ssh root@your IP address`
 6. It'll say "the authenticity of xxx can't be established" type "yes"
 7. It'll say something like root@your IP address password: (mine is root@demhademha)
-8. The default password is "alpine"
+8. The default password is `alpine`
 9. It'll now say your device name followed by the word root
 10. You've successfully logged into your device using ssh